pattlebass/Music-DJ/README.md

 * Create songs using the original samples
 * You can export the songs to the .wav format
 * You can save the project you're working on for later
+* Both a Dark and a White theme are available, more in the future

 ## To be added
 * Higher quality samples